gmanjames/YouTubeVideoDownloader/README.md

 to download a random video based on a keyword search.

 ## How-To Use This Project
-The project was build with [gradle](https://gradle.org/) and is configured
+This project is built with [gradle](https://gradle.org/).
+It has the "application"
-with the "application" plugin and so, may be ran with the following command:
+plugin applied by default and may be ran with the following command:
 ```
 ./gradlew run -Pkeyword=<searchterm>
 ```